Władysław IV Vasa: Military campaigns

 In an attempt to take advantage of the confusion expected after the death of the Commonwealth's king, Tsar Michael I of Russia invaded the Commonwealth.
 A Muscovite army crossed Lithuania's eastern frontier in October 1632 and laid siege to Smolensk (which was ceded to Lithuania by Russia in 1618, at the end of the Dymitriad wars).
-In the war against Russia in 1632–1634 (the Smolensk War), Władysław broke the siege in September 1633 and then in turn surrounded the Russian army under Mikhail Shein, which was then forced to surrender on 1 March 1634.
+In the war against Russia in 1632–1634 (the Smolensk War), Władysław broke the siege in September 1633 and then, in turn, surrounded the Russian army under Mikhail Shein, which was then forced to surrender on 1 March 1634.

-During that campaign Władysław started the modernisation program of the Commonwealth army, emphasising the usage of modern infantry and artillery.
+During that campaign, Władysław started the modernisation program of the Commonwealth army, emphasising the usage of modern infantry and artillery.
 Władysław proved to be a good tactician, and his innovations in the use of artillery and fortifications based on Western ideas greatly contributed to the eventual Polish–Lithuanian success.
 King Władysław wanted to continue the war or, because the Polish–Swedish Treaty of Altmark would soon be expiring, ally with the Russians to strike against Sweden.
 However, the Sejm wanted no more conflict.
 As Stanisław Łubieński, the Bishop of Płock, wrote two weeks after Shein's surrender: "Our happiness is in remaining within our borders, guaranteeing health and well-being."
 The resulting Peace of Polyanov (Treaty of Polanów), favourable to Poland-Lithuania, confirmed the pre-war territorial status quo.
-Muscovy also agreed to pay 20,000 rubles in exchange for Wladyslaw's renunciation of all claims to the tsardom and return of the royal insignia, which were in the Commonwealth possession since the Dymitriads.
+Muscovy also agreed to pay 20,000 rubles in exchange for Wladyslaw's renunciation of all claims to the tsardom and return of the royal insignia, which were in the Commonwealth's possession since the Dymitriads.